 We “buy local” to support small businesses.
 We “eat local” to support family farms.
-Why?
-Because we have the power to make change more effectively by starting local.
-When we support small businesses and family farms in our community we are helping our city or town grow economically.
 We are keeping people employed.
 We are keeping businesses in our area.
 With one choice at a time, we are improving our surroundings.
-We can also make a huge difference in our local community by exercising our rights as American citizens and participating in the democratic process.
-Now is the ideal time to start thinking about how to get involved in local government.
+We can also make a huge difference in our local community by exercising our rights as American citizens and getting involved in our local government.
+If you are interested in making a difference in your city or town, there are many ways to get involved.
 Read on for five easy ways to get started…

-Voters wait in lines to vote for the President, but yet don't take the time to vote for local officials whose decisions are also important and could hit closer to home.
-Sadly, in most cases, local elections have very poor voter turn out- why is this?!
+Voters wait in lines to vote for the President, yet municipal elections have very low participation.
+We don't take the time to vote for local officials whose decisions are also important and could hit closer to home.
+Why is this?!
 Also, be in the know as to how your town government votes on referendums, which are single political questions that are brought forward for a decision.
 Referendums can be voted on at town meetings, on the ballot of a general election, or brought to ballot on their own.
 Visit your state's Secretary of the State website for more information on registering to vote and the voting process in your state.

 BECOME A POLL WORKER